 Teeth that require root canal therapy are not always painful.
 However, signs you may need a root canal include severe toothache, pain upon chewing or application of pressure, prolonged sensitivity or pain in response to hot and cold temperatures, a dark discoloration of the tooth, and swelling and tenderness in the nearby gums.
 If you experience any of these symptoms, contact your doctor.

 Root canal treatment involves one to three visits.
-During treatment, your general dentist or endodontist (a dentist who specializes in problems with the nerves of the teeth) removes the affected tissue.
+During treatment, your general dentist or endodontist in Kent, WA (a dentist who specializes in problems with the nerves of the teeth) removes the affected tissue.
 Next, the interior of the tooth will be cleaned and sealed.
 Finally, the tooth is filled with a dental composite.
 If your tooth had extensive decay, your doctor may suggest placing a crown to strengthen and protect the tooth from breakage.
 As long as you continue to care for your teeth and gums with regular brushing, flossing, and checkups, your restored tooth can last a lifetime.

 Traditional dental restoratives, or fillings, are most often made of silver amalgam.
 The strength and durability of this traditional dental material makes it useful for situations where restored teeth must withstand extreme forces that result from chewing, often in the back of the mouth.

-Newer dental fillings include ceramic and plastic compounds that mimic the appearance of natural teeth.
+Newer dental fillings in Kent, WA include ceramic and plastic compounds that mimic the appearance of natural teeth.
 These compounds, often called composite resins, are usually used on the front teeth where a natural appearance is important, but they can also be used on the back teeth depending on the location and extent of the tooth decay.

 Several factors influence the performance, durability, longevity, and expense of dental restorations, including:

 Before your treatment begins, your doctor will discuss with you all of your options and help you choose the best filling for your particular case.
-In preparation for this discussion it may be helpful to understand the two basic types of dental fillings — direct and indirect.
+In preparation for this discussion, it may be helpful to understand the two basic types of dental fillings — direct and indirect.

 There are times when it is necessary to remove a tooth.
 Sometimes a baby tooth has misshapen or long roots that prevent it from falling out as it should, and the tooth must be removed to make way for the permanent tooth to erupt.
 At other times, a tooth may have so much decay that it puts the surrounding teeth and jaw at risk of decay, so your doctor may recommend removal and replacement with a bridge or implant.
 Infection, orthodontic correction, or problems with a wisdom tooth can also require removal of a tooth.